storybookjs/marko/docs/get-started/setup.md

 You may have to configure your CSS tooling for Storybook’s rendering environment.
 Here are some tips on what could help:

 <details>
   <summary>CSS-in-JS like styled components and emotion</summary>

 If you are using CSS-in-JS, chances are your styles are working because they’re generated in JavaScript and served alongside each component.

 Theme users may need to add a decorator to `.storybook/preview.js`, [see above](#story-context).

 </details>

 <details>
   <summary>@import CSS into components</summary>

 Storybook supports import CSS files in your components directly.
 But in some cases you may need to [tweak the webpack config](../configure/integration#Webpack).
 Angular components require [a special import](../configure/integration#importing-css-files).

 </details>

 <details>
   <summary>Global imported styles</summary>

-If you have global imported styles, create a file called `.storybook/preview.js` and import the styles there.
+If you have global imported styles, create a file called [`.storybook/preview.js`](../configure/overview#configure-story-rendering) and import the styles there.
 The styles will be added by Storybook automatically for all stories.

 </details>

 <details>
-<summary>Add external CSS or fonts in the head html element</summary>
+  <summary>Add external CSS or fonts in the &#60head&#62</summary>

-Alternatively if you want to inject a CSS link tag to the `<head>` directly (or some other resource like a font link), you can use [`.storybook/preview-head.html`](/configure/story-rendering#adding-to-head) to add arbitrary HTML.
+Alternatively if you want to inject a CSS link tag to the `<head>` directly (or some other resource like a font link), you can use [`.storybook/preview-head.html`](/configure/story-rendering#adding-to-&#60head&#62) to add arbitrary HTML.

 </details>